 Jefferis’ large collection contained countless calcite, fluorite, and barite specimens from classic English localities as well as particularly fine suites from other European locales and from New York and Pennsylvania.
 After 1900, important collectors and institutions maneuvered to obtain his collection before it was put on the market.
 But Carnegie was not to be denied, and in 1904 he purchased the collection for Carnegie Museum for approximately $20,000.

 The records show that another institution offered more at the last moment, but Jefferis, a banker, honored his previous agreement with Carnegie.
 Two boxcars transported the approximately 12,000 specimens by railroad to Pittsburgh.
 With the acquisition of the Jefferis Collection, the museum attained stature as a mineral museum and repository.
 In 1906, Jefferis died shortly after having expressed in a letter to George F. Kunz his pleasure and gratification that the Carnegie Museum of Natural History had acquired his life’s work.

 During the first part of the twentieth century, the museum’s mineral collection grew largely through donations, with some purchases.
-Between 1900 and 1905, Douglas Stewart (the presiding caretaker of the mineral collection, 1901–1926) acquired a donation of 2,600 gem specimens from the leader of the United Mine Workers, John L. Lewis, owner of Lewis Foundry and Machine Co.
+Between 1900 and 1905, Douglas Stewart (the presiding caretaker of the mineral collection, 1901–1926) acquired a donation of 2,600 gem specimens from John L. Lewis, owner of Lewis Foundry and Machine Co.
 Ltd. in Pittsburgh, and purchased a systematic collection of more than 1,000 mineral specimens from noted mineralogist and dealer George L. English.